Difflugia acutissima Deflandre, 1931

 Dimensions: Deflandre: length 178-233 µm; my measurements 210-265 µm (n>15).

-Ecology: I found this species in sediments of a ditch in the nature reserve Naardermeer, the Netherlands.
-Some shells were compressed, with a biconcave shape, as characteristic for Difflugia biconcava, which lives in the same location.
+Ecology: I have found this species in sediments of a ditch in the nature reserve Naardermeer, the Netherlands.
+Some shells were compressed, with a biconcave shape, as characteristic for Difflugia biconcava, present in the same location.

-Remarks: Deflandre in his description compares the shape with a truncated cigar.
+Remarks: Deflandre in his description compared the shape with a truncated cigar.
 This species can be distinguished from Difflugia acuminata by its short distinct neck and the sharp tapering spine.